 We are also evaluating the application of IkT-001Pro to pulmonary arterial hypertension (PAH).
 PAH is a rare disease of the pulmonary microvasculature with about 30,000 cases in the U.S., mostly in women between the ages of 30 and 60.
 The global PAH market size was valued at \$7.66 billion in 2023 and is estimated to grow at a compound annual growth rate of 5.4% between 2024 to 2030.
 Most treatments for PAH attempt to address symptoms of this progressive disorder, but in the early 2010s, imatinib delivered by imatinib mesylate was shown to be a disease-modifying therapy for PAH.
 Co-administration of medications with harmful drug-drug interactions precluded the approval of imatinib as add-on therapy in PAH.
-Today, on the other hand, changes to standard-of-care for these patients has reduced the safety risk from imatinib treatment in PAH in our view.
+Today, due to changes to standard-of-care for these patients, we believe the safety risk has been reduced and we plan to evaluate imatinib delivered by IkT-001Pro for PAH.
 As such, on April 5, 2024, members of the Company met with the FDA Division of Cardiology and Nephrology in a pre-IND meeting to discuss the Company's plan to utilize IkT-001Pro at 300 mg or 450 mg in a Phase 2/3 efficacy, safety and tolerability trial in World Health Organization Functional Class I patients.
-At the meeting, the FDA confirmed that IkT-001Pro would be viewed as a New Molecular Entity (NME) for PAH and that the appropriate path for approval is the 505(b)(2) statute.
+At the meeting, the FDA confirmed that IkT-001Pro would be viewed as a New Molecular Entity (NME) for PAH and that the appropriate path for approval appears to be the 505(b)(2) statute.
 This opens up the possibility of IkT-001Pro being granted NME and patent exclusivity on approval.
 The period of exclusivity would be evaluated once the NDA is filed.
 The FDA requested that we conduct a comparative cell-culture based study of the hERG ion channel, a standard cardiovascular safety test performed for any NME for which a new IND is to be opened.
+The Company has completed this study and filed the IND on August 9, 2024.
+The Company is in active discussion with potential strategic partners on this program.
 The Company has also applied for Orphan Drug Designation for delivery of imatinib by IkT-001Pro for PAH.